Universal channel coding for general output alphabet: Introduction

 In this paper, we deal with the universal coding with a general output alphabet (including the continuous case) and derive the exponential decreasing rate of the average error probability and the second order analysis.
 Further, to resolve the above problem for the second order analysis, we introduce the perturbation with the order $O(\frac{1}{n^{\frac{1}{2}}})$ of the channel.
-Under this perturbation, we derive the second order analysis.
-This order is the maximum order to achieve the asymptotic constant average error probability.
+Notice that such a perturbation for distribution is often employed \cite[8.11 Theorem]{Vaart}.
+Under this perturbation, we derive the second order analysis, which is the maximum order to achieve the asymptotic constant average error probability.
 Indeed, even if the input alphabet is continuous, we usually use only a finite subset of the input alphabet for encoding.
 Hence, it is sufficient to realize a universal channel code for the case when the input alphabet is finite and the output alphabet is continuous.
 In a continuous alphabet, we need an infinite number of parameters to identify a distribution when we have no assumption for the true distribution.
 In statistics, based on our prior knowledge, we often assume that the distribution belongs to a certain parametric family of distributions as in \cite{F}.
 In particular, an exponential family is often employed as a typical example.
-This paper adopts this typical assumption.
-That is, we consider several assumptions.
+This paper adopts this typical assumption as one of our assumptions.
+This paper addresses three assumptions.
 One is that the output distribution $P_{Y|X=x}$ belongs to an exponential family on a general set ${\cal Y}$ for each element $x$ of a given finite set ${\cal X}$.
 As explained in Example \ref{ex1}, this assumption covers the usual setting with finite-discrete case because the set of all distributions on a given finite-discrete set forms an exponential family.
 This assumption also covers the Gaussian fading channel and the multi-antenna Gaussian channel as addressed in Examples \ref{ex2} and \ref{ex3}.
-Under this assumption, we provide a universal code with an explicit form of a lower bound of the exponential decreasing rate of the decoding error probability.
+However, in real wireless communication, the additive noise is not subject to Gaussian distribution \cite{Niranjayan}.
+In this case, the channel is not given as an exponential family of channels when the fading coefficient is unknown or the distribution of the noise contain unknown parameter, To cover this case, we consider two general conditions in this paper.
+Under these assumptions, we provide a universal code with an explicit form of a lower bound of the exponential decreasing rate of the decoding error probability.